Adaptive Distraction: Probing LLM Contextual Robustness with Automated Tree Search: Experiment

 \subsection{Ablation Study}

-\textbf{Impact of the value function.} We evaluate the effectiveness of the designed value function \(\mathcal{V}(P')\) and its components introduced in \autoref{sec:value_function} about guiding the search process.
-This function incorporates two key factors: the success rate \( r_M(P') \) of the victim model on the perturbed problem \( P' \), and a depth penalty \( \text{depth}^{-\gamma} \), designed to balance exploration and computational efficiency.
+\textbf{Impact of the value function.} We evaluate the effectiveness of the designed value function \(\mathcal{V}(P')\) and its components introduced in Method~\ref{sec:value_function} for guiding the search process.
+This function incorporates two key factors: the success rate \( r_M(P') \) of the victim model on the distracted version of the problem \( P' \), and a depth penalty \( \text{depth}^{-\gamma} \), which helps balance the trade-off between exploration and computational efficiency.

-To assess the individual contributions of the success rate \( r_M(P') \) and the depth penalty to the overall effectiveness of the perturbations, we randomly selected questions from four different datasets for testing and calculated the perturbation success rate (the percentage of the questions that achieves 0\% accuracy (i.e., \( r_M(P')=0 \))).
-The results are as follows: using the complete value function, the perturbation success rate was 59\%; without the depth penalty term \( \text{depth}^{-\gamma} \), the perturbation success rate dropped to 57\%; and without \( r_M(P') \), the perturbation success rate further decreased to 53\%.
-These results demonstrate that both the success rate term and the depth penalty term significantly enhance the effectiveness of the search process.
+To assess the individual contributions of these components, we randomly selected questions from four datasets and measured the distraction success rate (defined as the percentage of questions for which the model fails completely under distraction, i.e., \( r_M(P') = 0 \)).
+The results show that using the complete value function yields a 59\% success rate.
+Removing the depth penalty reduces this rate to 57\%, and removing the success rate term further decreases it to 53\%.
+These findings confirm that both the model failure signal and the search depth control play important roles in identifying effective adaptive distractions.

-\textbf{Cost saved by classifier.} To evaluate the impact of incorporating the fine-tuned classifier into the pipeline, we experimented with comparing the performance with and without the classifier.
-We randomly selected questions from four datasets for this study.
-For the condition utilizing the classifier, we applied our fine-tuned classifier to filter and select 100 questions identified as easy-to-perturb.
-For the condition without the classifier, we directly sampled 100 questions at random without any prior filtering.
+\textbf{Cost saved by classifier.} To examine the impact of the classifier, we compared performance with and without classifier filtering.
+In this experiment, we randomly selected questions from four datasets.
+In the classifier condition, we used our classifier to select 100 questions predicted to be susceptible to distraction.
+In the baseline condition, we sampled 100 questions at random without any filtering.

-The experimental results are presented in \autoref{tab:classifier_comparison}.
-By effectively filtering out hard-to-perturb questions, the classifier allowed us to focus resources on those that were more susceptible to successful perturbation.
-This led to a significant increase in the perturbation success rate and minimized the costs associated with unsuccessful attempts (the perturbation success rate increase by 38.9\% and the average cost decreased by 22\%).